Frumple/vancouver-buses/README.md

 ### Sweep current upgrade cards (Cost: 1 fare)

 If you don't like any of the revealed upgrade cards, you can spend 1 fare to discard all three of them and replace them with three new cards from the top of the upgrade deck.
-You may do this anytime during your Action Phase.
+You may do this any time during your Action Phase.

 ## Other Notes